-Under Age 18: Mid-State complies with all education statutes and policies regulated and promulgated by the Department of Public Instruction.
-Information regarding these policies is located at http:// dpi.wi.gov/home.html.
+Mid-State complies with all education statutes and policies regulated and promulgated by the Department of Public Instruction.
 Programs may possess age criteria for admission based on licensing/ certification requirements.
 All students who seek to enroll at Mid-State are subject to the course prerequisites and program admission requirements as outlined in the program information guides.
-Questions regarding under-age-18 attendance or home-schooled students should be directed to the Student Services Office at any Mid-State location.